-- Depending on the quality of your duvet, make sure to wash it or send it in to dry cleaner at least 1x per month.
+- Depending on the quality of your duvet, make sure to wash it or send it to dry cleaner at least 1x per month or at least every other month depending on how much you use your duvet.
 There is nothing like a freshly ironed duvet & bed.
-I feel like I’m at a hotel when it looks freshly ironed!
+I feel like I’m at a hotel when it’s cleaned!

 - I wash the mattress pad once a month as well or at least every two months depending on the season.
 Sheets get dirty so I can only imagine the mattress pads underneath.
 (Ewww)

 - I use a microfiber cloth to wipe all the various spaces in bedrooms.
 Remember to wipe down light bulbs & surrounding lamps because many forget but those catch a lot of dust.
 I dust everything, including under every piece of furniture that my vacuum cannot reach.
 Mid-dust, I take the cloth outside and shake it off – then continue cleaning until I’m through.
 I also use a duster and a Swiffer since I have hardwood everywhere.. :)

 - We have a rule to not take food upstairs to our bedrooms and this helps keep our rooms so much cleaner.
 We also only take glasses of water up each night.
 Another rule we follow… if you take a glass upstairs at night, bring it back down the following morning.